JoinCODED/Task-Dart-Maps-NestedMaps/README.md

 Total: $6.5
 ```

-and if an order element is not on the menu, the output should be:
+2. If an order element is not on the menu, the output should be:

 ```
 rice is not on the menu